tmpstpdwn/Shwal/README.md

 ## Configuration

 - Current wallpaper path, Colorschemed templates generated are stored in `$HOME/cache/shwal`.
+- Additionaly an external script or program can be run after a colorscheme is generated.
+How this can be done is specified inside the `Usage` section.
 - Config files as stored in `$HOME/.config/shwal`.
 The following are the contents of the this folder:

   - ## `$HOME/.config/shwal/templates`